hermangroup/docs/masternodes/setup.rst

 instead of a username/password combination and `enabling automatic security updates <https://help.ubuntu.com/community/AutomaticSecurityUpdates>`_ is advisable.
 More tips are available `here <https://www.cyberciti.biz/tips/linux-security.html>`__.
-However, since the masternode does not actually store the keys to any Dash, these steps are considered beyond the scope of this guide.
+However, since the masternode does not actually store the keys to any Historia, these steps are considered beyond the scope of this guide.

 Send the collateral
 ===================

-A Dash address with a single unspent transaction output (UTXO) of exactly 1000 DASH is required to operate a masternode.
+A Historia address with a single unspent transaction output (UTXO) of exactly 1000 HISTORIA is required to operate a masternode.
 Once it has been sent, various keys regarding the transaction must be extracted for later entry in a configuration file and registration transaction as proof to write the configuration to the blockchain so the masternode can be included in the deterministic list.
-A masternode can be started from a hardware wallet or the official Dash Core wallet, although a hardware wallet is highly recommended to enhance security and protect yourself against hacking.
-This guide will describe the steps for both hardware wallets and Dash Core.
+A masternode can be started from a hardware wallet or the official Historia Core wallet, although a hardware wallet is highly recommended to enhance security and protect yourself against hacking.
+This guide will describe the steps for both hardware wallets and Historia Core.

 Option 1: Sending from a hardware wallet
 ----------------------------------------